lottie/lottie-spec/docs/specs/composition.md

 * Major version updates MAY contain breaking changes that are not compatible with previous versions of the specification.
-* Minor version updates are typically adding new functionality and SHOULD NOT contain breaking changes.
+* Minor version updates typically add new functionality and SHOULD NOT contain breaking changes.
-* Patch version updates are typically making minor changes to already existing functionality.
+* Patch version updates typically make minor changes to already existing functionality.

 #### Authoring Tools

 Authoring tools SHOULD specify the latest version of the Lottie Specification.
-They MAY want to allow the targeted major version to be configurable to facilitate playback on a wide range of players.
-Changing the targeted major version MAY also require changes to the animation for any breaking changes between versions.
+They MAY allow the major version to be configurable to facilitate playback on a wider range of players.
+Changing the targeted major version MAY also require changes to the produced animation in the case of any breaking changes between major versions.

-Authoring tools SHOULD always use the latest minor/patch version for the targeted major version(s) as these are backwards compatible, even if the authoring tool doesn't support any of the newer functionality.

 #### Animation Players

-Players SHOULD determine what major versions they support and also any conditional logic to handle brekaing changes across major versions as needed.
+Players SHOULD determine what major versions they support and handle brekaing changes across supported major versions.
 Players SHOULD expect to handle animations that specify both newer and older versions of the Lottie specification and SHOULD issue a warning if:

 * The animation specifies a major version that is not supported.
 * The animation specifies a newer minor version.